WHAT IS LOBBY DAY?

 Here's how you can help us and get involved:

-The inaugural Lobby Day was held in June 2015 and saw NALC and county association councillors meet with a number of MPs including government ministers such as Greg Clark MP, Brandon Lewis MP, Mark Francois MP and Rory Stewart MP, plus shadow ministers such as Emma Reynolds MP and Steve Reed MP.
-Parliamentary Outreach also delivered a workshop on 'How Parliament Works’.
-Many county associations also met with MPs in the constituency in the days and weeks following Lobby Day.
+The first Lobby Day was held in June 2015 and saw NALC and county associations meet with many MPs including government ministers.
+Also, Parliamentary Outreach delivered a workshop on How Parliament Works and many county associations met with MPs in their constituencies in the days and weeks following Lobby Day.